pemn/brapp/README.md

 # brapp
-Angular js app using a REST api for managing matches guesses.
+Angular js app using a REST api for managing sport match guesses.
 # Details
 Uses php-crud-api as the backend API.
 Its a custom project and unlikely to be used as is, but should contain some useful structures that may be required by many apps.